ucsf-wynton/wynton-website-hpc/docs/scheduler/submit-jobs.md

 <strong>Do not use more cores than requested!</strong> - a common reason for compute nodes being clogged up and jobs running slowly.
 A typically mistake is to hard-code the number of cores in the script and then request a different number when submitting the job - using <code>NSLOTS</code> avoids this problem.
 Another problem is software that by default use all of the machine's cores - make sure to control for this, e.g. use dedicated command-line option or environment variable for that software.
 One such environment variable is OMP_NUM_THREADS.
 For bash scripts, use <code>export OMP_NUM_THREADS=${NSLOTS:-1}</code>.
 </div>

 ### MPI

-There are 2 versions of MPI on Wynton:
+There are two versions of MPI on Wynton:

  * OpenMPI 3.1.3, available via `module load mpi` or `module load mpi/openmpi3-x86_64`
  * OpenMPI 1.10.7, available via `module laod mpi/openmpi-x86_64`

 To launch a parallel job using MPI, put `mpirun -np $NSLOTS` before your application and its arguments in your job script.
-MPI jobs running on multiple hosts communiate over the network.
+MPI jobs running on multiple hosts communicate over the network.
 For certain types of applications (known as tightly coupled), this can slow a job down more than the multiple cores can speed it up.
 Run these types of jobs in the `mpi_onehost` PE to keep the job on a single compute node.

 ### MPI: Parallel processing via Hybrid MPI (multi-threaded multi-node MPI jobs)